Hirenr12/BrainRotGame_OPSC7312POE/README.md

 - Players accumulate points throughout the game, which are added to their account after each session, reflecting their performance.
 - Scores are updated on the global leaderboard in real time, with high score validations and updates seamlessly managed by the app’s API, ensuring accurate ranking and recognition of player achievements.

-### Colour Matcher
-- A quick-thinking game where the player must determine whether the font color matches the word's spelling.
-- Players are shown words with different font colors and must answer True or False depending on whether the displayed font color matches the color the word spells out.
-- Points are awarded based on accuracy and speed, and these points contribute to both the global and private leaderboards.

 ## Prerequisites For Developer Usage